All Products

 • The ECS instance does not support the specified disk type.

-• Schedule the pod to another node.
-For more information, see Schedule pods to specific nodes.
+• Schedule the pod to another node to quickly recover.
+For more information, see Schedule applications to specified nodes.

-• Run the kubectl describe pods <pod-name> command to view the pod event.
+• Use kubectl describe pods <pod-name> to view the pod events.

 • If the ECS instance does not support the specified disk type, select a disk type that is supported by the ECS instance.
-For more information, see Overview of instance families.
+For more information, see Instance family.

 The status of the PVC is not Bound and the status of the pod is not Running.